LifeLock vs. Experian IdentityWorks 2025: Key Differences That Matter

 LifeLock vs. Experian IdentityWorks: Which is better?

 Overall, though, both of these options will give you a host of protections for both your identity and your other accounts.
-While LifeLock offers $3 million in identity theft insurance, more than its competitors, both services offer remediation specialists to help you, so you won’t have to navigate that alone.
+While LifeLock offers up to $3 million in identity theft insurance, more than its competitors, both services offer remediation specialists to help you, so you won’t have to navigate that alone.

 Whatever you decide, the best identity theft protection services keep you safe from hackers and identity thieves and give you a rounded view of your credit.